 Book a luxury suite to the next Chicago Cubs game at Wrigley Field!

 No longer known as the Lovable Losers, the Chicago Cubs franchise joined the National League back in 1876 as the Chicago White Stockings.
 After eventually settling on the name Chicago Cubs officially in 1907, the club enjoyed success with back to back World Series titles in 1907 and 1908.

 The Cubs wouldn’t see another World Series berth until 1945.
 Game four of the 1945 World Series featured the Cubs against the Detroit Tigers at Wrigley Field.
 As the legendary baseball story goes, local tavern owner William Sianis was ejected from the park due to the odor of his pet goat, which was bothering other fans.
 Sianis declared that the Cubs weren’t going to win anymore.
 His prophetic words held true for quite some time.
 The Cubs went on to lose the series and wouldn’t make another appearance in the World Series until 2016, on the 46th anniversary of Sianis’s death.

 Despite the lack of success on the field after 1945, the Cubs hold a place in the hearts of their fans unlike most other teams in sports.
 Legendary ballplayers have suited up in Chicago Cubs uniforms over the years including Gabby Hartnett, Hack Wilson, Frank Chance, Ryne Sandberg, Fergie Jenkins, Billy Williams, Mordecai Brown, Cap Anson, Ron Santo, and Ernie Banks.

-Additionally, Wrigley Field has been the setting for some incredible baseball feats including Babe Ruth’s called shot, Hack Wilson’s RBI record of 191 in 1930, Kris Bryant’s game with three home runs and two doubles, Kerry Wood’s 20-strikeout game, among many others.
+Additionally, Wrigley Field has been the setting for some incredible baseball feats including Babe Ruth’s called shot, Hack Wilson’s RBI record of 191 in 1930, Kris Bryant’s game with three home runs and two doubles, and Kerry Wood’s 20-strikeout game among many others.